Computes a suite of diagnostic values for an MLMC estimation problem.

 - Lmin

-the minimum level of refinement.
+the minimum level of refinement for complexity tests.
 Must be \(\ge 2\).

 - Lmax